DSCGracepoly/30daysofcode/README.md

-# Day 25 Challenge
+# Day 26 Challenge

-Day 25 challenge goes like this
+Day 26 challenge goes like this
-> Implement a function named generateRange(min, max, step),
-> which takes three arguments and generates a range of integers
+> Implement a function that takes three parameters and return
-> from min to max, with the step.
-The first integer is the minimum value,
-> the second is the maximum of the range and the third is the step.
+> the output by performing the operation on its operands

 Example
-> generateRange(2, 10, 2) // should return array of [2,4,6,8,10]
+> calculate(2, 10, '+') // should return 12

-> generateRange(1, 10, 3) // should return array of [1,4,7,10]
+> calculate(10, 4, '-') // should return 6